ADJUSTABLE WESTERN SADDLE TO FIT YOUR HORSE

 Recognizing pain and pain intensity in horses has been challenging for veterinarians and anesthetists, making it difficult to assess whether horses receive appropriate pain relief.
 However, new research demonstrates that, just like in humans and other animals, certain facial expressions can indicate when a horse is in pain.
 Learning to identify the signs is doable for horse owners, veterinarians, and nurses.

 A team of researchers from Denmark and Sweden followed up with another study that agrees that facial expressions of pain can be appreciated in horses and suggests an easier way for people to recognize the pain face.

-The study shows that it is possible to score a ‘pain face’ as a simple yes/no (instead of using a scale) and that the intensity of the expression may be sufficient.
+The study shows that it is possible to score a ‘pain face’ as a simple yes/no (instead of a scale) and that the intensity of the expression may be sufficient.
 This makes Gleerup’s Equine Pain Face more applicable than the Horse Grimace Scale.

-Karina Bech Gleerup, a veterinarian and lecturer from the University of Copenhagen, presented a poster of the findings at the 10th International Equitation Science Conference, Denmark.
+Karina Bech Gleerup, a veterinarian and lecturer from the University of Copenhagen, presented a poster of the findings at the 10th International Equitation Science Conference, in Denmark.